 A report by the Joseph Rowntree Foundation concluded that 26% of children in Scotland still live on or below the official poverty line.
 Many of these children live in Glasgow.

 For may families holidays are out of reach.
 For more than 60 years GCHS has provided holidays for thousands of children and their families, building happy memories.
-Each year we organise holidays for around 500 children form the greater Glasgow area.
-In 2015 489 children and young people, 214 families and 356 adults enjoyed a break through the Scheme.
-This included 97 children with a disability.
+Each year we organise holidays for around 500 children, 200 families and over 400 parents/carers from the greater Glasgow area.
+This includes around 100 children with a disability.

-We offer three choices of holiday depending on the needs and preferences of the child and family.
-In 2015 we organised and fundraised for;
+We offer three choices of holiday depending on the needs and preferences of the child and family.:

-- 12 individual holidays in the summer with volunteer host families.
+- individual holidays during the school holidays with volunteer host families.

-- 48 children to experience an activity based break for 2 local youth groups.
+- self-supported activity based breaks for local youth groups.

-- 429 children to enjoy a holiday at one of our five static caravans at Wemyss Bay and our caravan at River Tilt, Blair Atholl.
-The families are able to enjoy a caravan holiday, which can make a difference to families coping with the varied stresses of disability and social isolation for whatever reason.There is only a small administrative charge to cover cleaning costs of either £40/£50 per week.
-This fee is waived, without enquiry, if the family indicate that they are unable to pay
+- children enjoy a family holiday at one of our five static caravans at Wemyss Bay..
+The families are able to enjoy a caravan holiday, which can make a difference to families coping with the varied stresses of disability and social isolation for whatever reason.There is only a small administrative charge to cover cleaning cost

 Referrals come from social workers, teachers, health visitors, schools, various local voluntary organisations and community groups.